porter-finance/v1-core/docs/interfaces/IBond.md

 function previewRedeemAtMaturity(uint256 bonds) external view returns (uint256 paymentTokensToSend, uint256 collateralTokensToSend)
 ```

-At maturity, if the given bonds are redeemed, this would be the amount of collateralTokens and paymentTokens received.
+At maturity, if the given bond shares are redeemed, this would be the number of collateralTokens and paymentTokens received by the bond holder.
 The number of paymentTokens to receive is rounded down.

 #### Parameters